JensRantil/jensrantil.github.io/content/posts/three-buckets-of-my-time.md

-These are my personal initiatives which come from my thoughts, ideas and visions after for example reading an article, learning something new or trying out a new price of technology.
+These are my personal initiatives which come from my thoughts, ideas and visions after for example reading an article, learning something new or trying out a new piece of technology.
 It’s that act that gives me energy and a sense of forwardness.
 My initiatives can also take the form of thinking about a new technical strategy, building some tool to simplify my day or coding up and a proof of concept to showcase it.
 “Hackday” is a good example of where I think